How to Create an Online Store

 With a premium theme, however, you’re more likely to get a professionally designed about page or contact page.
 Even your home page and store page will look better, which helps build your credibility with potential customers.
 And you don’t have to waste your valuable time trying to force the platform to give you what you want.

 Not using Shopify?
 A lot of our advice holds true for other e-commerce software.
-We also noticed that premium themes on BigCommerce and Weebly tend to look better and be easier to use, so we’d recommend shelling out a bit extra for a high-end template on either of those builders as well.
+As we also noticed that premium themes on BigCommerce and Weebly tend to look better and be easier to use, so we’d recommend shelling out a bit extra for a high-end template on either of those builders as well.

 Fortunately, Squarespace and Wix offer all their templates for no extra charge.
 Even then, though, there are third-party themes for Wix and Squarespace that will often cost you extra but may be better for your needs.